Restaurant and food services health and safety during COVID-19

 On this page Skip this page navigation

-Under the Occupational Health and Safety Act (OHSA), employers must take every reasonable precaution to protect the health and safety of workers.
+Under the Occupational Health and Safety Act (OHSA), employers have obligations to protect workers from hazards in the workplace.
 This includes protecting workers from hazards posed by infectious diseases.

 Learn more about: